All States Have A

 So while I'm going through bills for Probate Court, his daughter gets a claim in for $386,051.93 dollars from the State for Maine.
 This bill was the full amount that Mainecare had paid out for Walter's many surgeries, while on Mainecare.
 That is not a misprint!
 Close to Four Hundred Thousand Dollars.

-I have an ex-wife who's brother was in a bad accident.
-He took his very large settlement and paid for his house.
+I have an ex-wife, who's brother was in a bad accident.
+He took his very large settlement and paid cash for his house.
 When he passed away he left the house to his sister.
 She has $3,000.00 a year in taxes to pay.
 The house is all paid for.
 However, she is also on Social Security and has been on Maine Care for years.
-She has been in and out of the hospital for years.
+She has been in and out of the hospital for years with several operations.
 With the cost of hospital visits I can imagine how much she may owe Mainecare.
 I'm thinking enough to take her home.
 She is still alive and on Mainecare for her COPD and breathing issues.
 So who really owns her house?

 I have helped several family members and friends with Probate court after a loved one has passed.
 I have learned a lot, but never enough.
 To be honest every case was different and this is the first time I have heard of the State sending a bill to the person taking care of the will.
 I wondered why.